sandhya-bdb/Credit-Risk-Model-NBFC/README.md

 ## 🧠 Scope of Work

 ### **1. Model Development**
-- Build a predictive model using Lauki Finance’s historical loan data.
+- Build a predictive model using the Finance company’s historical loan data.
 - Handle class imbalance using techniques like under-sampling and resampling.
 - Train and evaluate models such as Logistic Regression, Random Forest, and XGBoost.